The United States is trying to salvage the Iran deal. Here’s how both countries have violated the pact.

 How might the deal be revived?

-The United States’ can theoretically roll back all pre-2018 sanctions, but Biden is unlikely to lift all the sanctions since imposed — including those that punished human rights abuses or election interference and were not directly tied to the deal.
+The United States can theoretically roll back all pre-2018 sanctions, but Biden is unlikely to lift all the sanctions since imposed — including those that punished human rights abuses or election interference and were not directly tied to the deal.

-Ali Vaez, Crisis Group’s Iran Project Director, said he expected Biden to issue “meaningful and tangible sanctions relief in line with the JCPOA,” though it could take months to sift through all the Trump-era additions to decide which ones to include.
+Ali Vaez, Crisis Group’s Iran project director, said he expected Biden to issue “meaningful and tangible sanctions relief in line with the JCPOA,” though it could take months to sift through all the Trump-era additions to decide which ones to include.

 “By labeling all kinds of designations, all kinds of sanctions, under different categories,” the Trump administration “intentionally blurred the line between nuclear related sanctions, which must be lifted under the JCPOA, and all kinds of terrorism and human rights designations, under other legislative authority,” said Thomas Countryman, former acting undersecretary of state for arms control and international security, during a call with reporters on Monday.

-The designation of the IRGC as a terrorist group is a change Biden is unlikely to roll back, said Vaez, but in other cases, such as sanctions targeting Iran’s Central Bank, he could find more leeway.
+The designation of the IRGC as a terrorist group is a change Biden is unlikely to roll back, Vaez said, but in other cases, such as sanctions targeting Iran’s Central Bank, Biden could find more leeway.

 Analysts generally agree that most of Iran’s breaches of the accord can be reversed.
 But what can’t be undone is what the other signatories to the deal have categorized as “irreversible knowledge gain.”